Hydrolyzed Collagen for Hair: Does It Really Work?

 Walking down the supplement aisle, youβll mainly see collagen in two forms: powders and capsules.
 Both have become incredibly popular for their ability to enhance hair, skin, and nail health.
 So, which one is right for you?
 Collagen powders are versatile and can be mixed into drinks like smoothies, coffee, or even just water.
 Capsules, on the other hand, are simply the same powder enclosed in a casing, offering a convenient, no-mess option if youβre always on the go.
 Neither is better than the otherβit all comes down to personal preference and what youβll remember to take each day.

-Simple Ways to Mix It Into Your Diet
+Simple Ideas for Mixing It Into Your Diet

 If you choose a collagen powder, incorporating it is easy.
 Many are unflavored, so you can stir a scoop into your morning latte, blend it into a post-workout smoothie, or mix it into a bowl of oatmeal or yogurt without changing the taste.
 The best way to take collagen is whichever way youβll do it consistently.
 Beyond supplements, you can also help your body make more collagen naturally by eating a diet full of vitamin C-rich foods like citrus fruits, bell peppers, and leafy greens.
 Think of it as supporting your hair health from all angles.